lurraca/lurraca.github.io/_posts/2018-7-16-Code-Quality-Challenge-PT-2.md

 # Day 12 - Investigate your slowest test(s)

-Happily enough only #10 on the top 10 slowests tests for [Cloud Foundry Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng) is on /services.
+Happily enough only #10 on the top 10 slowest tests for [Cloud Foundry Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng) is on /services.
 The tests doesn't seems to be doing nothing wrong, the implementation seems to be doing quite a lot.
 I feel that the drive to change the implementation needs to be bigger than this specific tests runs slow (1.7 seconds, which is a lot) in order to dedicate resource to make a change to the implementation specially since this is legacy code that i don't fully have context on.

+# Day 15 - Improve one name

+I couldn't find anything that desperately needed a change.
+I feel that this might be to my lack of overall context of the project.
+While I remember some conversations were we team members used different terms to describe the same thing, I feel that we didn't reach an agreement on the best way to call things.

+**Note of the day:** Last couple of exercises have no op for me.
+Have to admit that in a large codebase, 20 mins might not be enough to find the issues that these exercises describe.

+# Day 16 - TBD